amalbumbia/EuclideanLattices/README.md

 # Credits and Acknowledgements

 Special thanks to Dr. Matteo Ippoliti for being my advisor and encouraging me to put everything on Github!

-A prior version of this repository is availible here as my project for PHY 329 (Computational Physics) at UT Austin ([class website](https://www.wgilpin.com/cphy/)).
+A prior version of this repository is available here as my project for PHY 329 (Computational Physics) at UT Austin ([class website](https://www.wgilpin.com/cphy/)).
 Parts of the code and README are the same because I wrote both of them.
 Consider this repository an extension of my old work.
-I'd like to acknowledge my friends Rida Siddiqi and Maddox Wroblewski for their assistance and input towards the initial repository, as well as my friends Bishoy Kousa and Aravind Karthigeyan for their help and advice with troubleshooting.
+I'd like to acknowledge my friends Rida Siddiqi and Maddox (Max) Wroblewski for their assistance and input towards the initial repository, as well as my friends Bishoy Kousa and Aravind Karthigeyan for their help and advice with troubleshooting.
+Max helped me learn how to use Github and also helped with some organization and saving plots into proper directories.

 I will compile a bibliography of all the sources I learned from and place it here when complete.